-Additionally, the exact scope of CIIOs under the current regulatory regime remains unclear, and the PRC government authorities may have wide discretion in the interpretation and enforcement of these laws.
+Additionally, the exact scope of "critical information infrastructure operators" under the draft measures and the current regulatory regime remains unclear, and the PRC government authorities may have wide discretion in the interpretation and enforcement of these laws.
 Therefore, it is uncertain whether we would be deemed as a critical information infrastructure operator under PRC law.
 It also remains uncertain whether the future regulatory changes would impose additional restrictions on companies like us.
-We cannot predict the impact of the Revised Measures, if any, at this stage, and we will closely monitor and assess any development in the rule-making process.
+We cannot predict the impact of the draft measures, if any, at this stage, and we will closely monitor and assess any development in the rule-making process.
+If the enacted version of the Measures for Cybersecurity Review (Revised Draft for Comments) mandates clearance of cybersecurity review and other specific actions to be completed by companies like us, we face uncertainties as to whether such clearance can be timely obtained, or at all.
 If we are not able to comply with the cybersecurity and data privacy requirements in a timely manner, or at all, we may be subject to government enforcement actions and investigations, fines, penalties, suspension of our non-compliant operations, or removal of our application from the relevant application stores, among other sanctions, which could materially and adversely affect our business and results of operations.